enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Try this out by creating a few new countries in your site.

-Update Favourite Country
+Update Favorite Country
 ------------------------

-You might remember that your favourite country was "hardcoded" - so lets change it to use templates too.
+You might remember that your favorite country was "hardcoded" - so lets change it to use templates too.

-To update your favourite country to use this template too:
+To update your favorite country to use this template too:

 #.
 Select the country and click ``Edit``
 #.
 In Live Edit view, select the entire page (if you select the part first, simply click ``parent``"`` twice to select the page)